 Web-archiving is a relatively young side of digital archiving, yet it has already established a formidable body of content across the world, a large corpus of materials that could be mined by researchers and historians to uncover interesting trends and patterns about the 20th and 21st centuries.
 One advocate and enthusiast for this is Ian Milligan from University of Waterloo's Faculty of Arts.

 His home country has many excellent web archive collections, but he feels they are under-used by scholars.
 One problem is that scholars might not even know the web archives exist in the first place.
 The second problem is many people find web archives really hard to use; quite often, search engines which interrogate the corpus don't really match the way that a scholar wishes to retrieve information.
 At a very simple practical level, a search can return too many hits, the hitlist appears to be unsorted, and the results are difficult to understand.

-As I understand it, a derived dataset is a new assemblage of data that's been created out of a web archive.
+As I understand it, a derived data-set is a new assemblage of data that has been created out of a web archive.
 To put this in context, it might help to understand the basic building block of web-archiving is a file called a WARC.
 A WARC is a file format, of which the contents are effectively a large chunk of code that represents the harvesting session, all the links visited, the responses, and a representation of the web content.
-If you wanted to replay the WARC so that it looks like the original website, then you'd feed it to an instance of the Wayback Machine, which is programmed to read the WARC and serve it back as a rendition of the original web page.
+If you wanted to replay the WARC so that it looks like the original website, then you would feed it to an instance of the Wayback Machine, which is programmed to read the WARC and serve it back as a rendition of the original web page.

 A few archival-ish observations occur to me about this.